Colin Guske

-Colin Guske (born January 29, 2007) is an American professional soccer player who plays as a defensive midfielder for Major League Soccer club Orlando City.
+Colin Guske (born January 29, 2007) is an American professional soccer player who plays as a defensive midfielder for Major League Soccer (MLS) club Real Salt Lake, on loan from fellow MLS club Orlando City.

 Guske began his development with the Jacksonville FC academy.
 In 2021, he transferred to the academy of Major League Soccer franchise Orlando City.
 In March 2024, Guske made his professional debut for the reserve side, Orlando City B, in MLS Next Pro, and a month later signed a professional contract.
 Ahead of the 2025 season, Guske signed a homegrown contract with Orlando City and became the team's 16th homegrown signing.

 Early career

 Guske was born in St. Johns, Florida.
 In 2019, Guske was training with the academy of Jacksonville FC, but in 2021, Guske moved to the academy of Orlando City and played for the U15 and U17 age groups until 2023.
 While training with Orlando City, he would make a two-hour drive from Jacksonville with his parents to the academy every day.
 Guske also participated in the 2022 U-15 Generation Adidas Cup and 2022 and 2023 U-17 Generation Adidas Cups with Orlando City.

 Guske participated in the 2025 U-18 Generation Adidas Cup and in the final he provided the game-winning assist to Gustavo Caraballo in extra time as Orlando City won their first ever Generation Adidas Cup.